Frequently Asked Questions

 Q. When do Kean employees go back to work on campus?

-Kean’s senior management team is returning this month.
-Other managers and staff will follow a phased-in return beginning in July.
+Kean’s senior management team returned in July.
+Other managers and staff began following a phased-in return beginning August 3.
 All Kean employees will get individual instructions for their planned return.

 Q. Will there be staggered work hours?

 Staggered arrival and departure times as well as staggered work schedules are being implemented using state and CDC guidance.
 Administrative and professional staff have been assigned to a cohort.
 One cohort will work on campus Mondays and Tuesdays while working remotely the remainder of the week.
 The second cohort will work on campus Thursdays and Fridays while working remotely during the early part of the week.
 Neither cohort will work on campus on Wednesdays to allow for deep cleaning.
 Employees are not permitted to come to campus on days other than their assigned days.

 Q. What about staff who are working remotely?

 Those who have been granted temporary telecommuting arrangements will continue to work remotely, and may not report to campus.